Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ## Play

-Two players take turns marking spaces in a 3×3 grid, one using the symbol ‘X’ and the writing ‘O’.
+Two players take turns marking spaces in a 3×3 grid, one using the symbol ‘X’ and the other writing ‘O’.
 Traditionally the starting player uses the ‘X’.
 The first player to place three of their marks in a horizontal, vertical, or diagonal row wins.
 If all nine spaces are filled without either player achieving three-in-a-row, the game ends in a draw (drawn games are referred to as “cat’s games”, supposing that the cat won them).

 With perfect play from both sides, the game always ends in a draw — a fact shown by Babbage’s original analysis in the 19th century, but which is also obvious from playing the game a few times.